The 3rd Regional Capacity Building Workshop on Extended Producer Responsibility (EPR) in the Eastern Partner countries took place on 29 October 2021.

-The overall aim of the 3rd Regional Workshop is to summarise the regional needs of the six partner countries in the best possible way, based on the discussions that took place during the 1st and 2nd Regional Workshops, as well as offer further support and guidance for the implementation of a functioning of EPR.
+The overall aim of the 3rd Regional Workshop was to summarise the regional needs of the six partner countries in the best possible way, based on the discussions that took place during the 1st and 2nd Regional Workshops, as well as offer further support and guidance for the implementation of a functioning of EPR.

 - present and discuss the immediate and long-term actions regarding EPR in the six partner countries;